wiz-lang/wiz/readme.md

 Assignments may also result in processor status flag registers being changed as a side-effect.
 Sometimes, a throw-away calculation in some registers or temporary memory might be performed simply to affect a conditional flag.
 The effect on flags depends on what sequence of instructions are generated as a result of the assignment.
 Not every operation affects every flag consistently, due to the design of the processor hardware.
 Knowing what instructions affect flags and which don't requires some study.

 A common-to-find flag is the `zero` flag.
 If an instruction affects the zero flag, it might be used to indicate whether the result of the last operation was equal to zero.
-This can avoid the need to do some .
+This side-effect can be used sometimes to avoid an extra comparison instruction later.

 Example: